University of California, Irvine School of Medicine

 The University of California, Irvine School of Medicine (with the affiliated healthcare system branded as UC Irvine Health) is the medical school of University of California, Irvine, located in Irvine, California.
 It is accredited by the Liaison Committee on Medical Education.

 The school owns UC Irvine Medical Center and is affiliated with the Children's Hospital of Orange County.

-Of the medical schools evaluated for its 2024 edition, U.S. News & World Report ranked the school No. 44 (tie) in Best Medical Schools: Research and No. 67 (tie) in Best Medical Schools: Primary Care.
 The school was founded in 1896 by A.C.
 Moore and is the oldest continually operating medical school in the greater Los Angeles area.